 Short-term Tests: Activated Carbon Adsorption (AC) & Charcoal Liquid Scintillation (LS)

-- Low cost for services; costs may range from $10 to $25 for each detector.
+• Low cost for services; costs may range from $10 to $25 per test kit.

-- Practical for screening purposes over a short time period.
+• Practical for screening purposes over a short period of time.

-- Some charcoal adsorbers are more sensitive than others to temperature and humidity.
+• Some charcoal absorbers are more sensitive that others to temperature and humidity.

 Long-term Tests: Alpha-Track Detection (AT)